Positive Markov processes in Laplace duality: Introduction

 Informally speaking, at the level of the generators $\XX$ of $X$ and $\YY$ of $Y$, the semigroup relation \eqref{intro:ld} corresponds to

-where the subscript $x$ and superscript $y$ are here indicating the variable in which the operators are acting.
+the subscript $x$ and superscript $y$ indicating the variable in which $\XX$ and $\YY$ are acting.

-To the best of our knowledge the literature offers no specific treatment of Laplace duality.
-The most well-known example of a class of processes for which a Laplace duality relationship holds is the one for which the dual Markov process $Y$ in \eqref{intro:ld} is non-random.
-We may then represent $Y$ under $\mathbb{P}^{y}$ as a deterministic flow $(u_t(y))_{t\in[ 0,\infty)}$ with $u_0(y)=y$, and the duality relationship \eqref{intro:ld} becomes
+To the best of our knowledge the literature offers no specific treatment of Laplace duality in the sense of \eqref{intro:ld}-\eqref{intro:gen}.
+The most well-known class of processes for which a Laplace duality holds is the one for which the dual $Y$ in \eqref{intro:ld} is non-random.
+We may then represent $Y$ under $\mathbb{P}^{y}$ as a deterministic flow $(u_t(y))_{t\in[ 0,\infty)}$ with $u_0(y)=y$, and \eqref{intro:ld} becomes

-As it happens -- we omit here technical reservations -- the semigroup of the process $X$ admits the representation of the preceding display if and only if the following property holds:
+The semigroup of the process $X$ admits the representation of the preceding display if and only if the following property holds:

-This convolution identity is known as the \textit{branching property}; a Markov process satisfying it is referred to in the literature as a continuous-state branching process (CB, for short).
-A classical result, due to Lamperti \cite{Lamperti2} and Silverstein \cite[Section 4]{zbMATH03294035}, states that under mild regularity assumptions on the semigroup of $X$ the function $(u_t(y))_{t\in[ 0,\infty)}$ satisfies the ordinary differential equation:
+This convolution identity is known as the \textit{branching property}; a Markov process satisfying it is referred to in the literature as a continuous-state branching process (CB process, for short).
+A classical result, due to Lamperti \cite{Lamperti2} and Silverstein \cite[Section 4]{zbMATH03294035}, states that under mild regularity assumptions on the semigroup of $X$ the function $(u_t(y))_{t\in[ 0,\infty)}$ verifies the ordinary differential equation:

 with $\Psi$ a L\'evy-Khintchine function of the form

 where $b\in \mathbb{R}$, $a\in [0,\infty)$, $\nu$ is a L\'evy measure on $(0,\infty)$ (so, $\int 1\wedge u^2 \nu(\dd u)<\infty$) and $c \in [0,\infty)$.
 The function $\Psi$, called the branching mechanism, gives the action of the generator $\XX$ of $X$ on the exponential functions: for all $x,y\in (0,\infty)$,